AlanZhang1995/Haochen-Zhang.github.io/_pages/cv.md

 * **2D and 3D Retina OCT Angiography images classification**, Dec.
 2021 – Present
   * Video Processing Lab @ UCSD, PI: Dr. [Truong Q. Nguyen](http://videoprocessing.ucsd.edu/?page_id=40)
   * Detect and differentiate active and inactive choroidal neovascularization (CNV) in different stages of age-related macular degeneration (AMD) using Optical Coherence Tomography Angiography (OCTA) scans.
-  * It is like a fine-grained classification problem since the categories belong to one disease but in different stages.
   * The challenges are small dataset with unbalanced distribution and potential retina layer segmentation errors.
-  * One paper has been published in ICCVW 2023 [6].
+  * For Heidberg OCTA instrument, we conducted the first study to exclusively use OCTA data for AMD stage grading, demonstrating the modality's diagnostic potential: Identified segmentation errors in retinal layers as a critical challenge for accurate classification using 2D OCTA projections; Proposed a novel approach of analyzing 3D OCTA volumes with 2D convolutional neural networks trained with additional projection supervision; Showed superior AI performance compared to human experts in grading AMD stages.
+One paper has been published in ICCVW 2023 [6].
 Please also refer to our clinical paper [5].
+  * For cross-instrument data, Heidberg and Optovue, we explored cross-instrument disease classification by training DNN models on separate and combined datasets from both instruments: Employed style transfer techniques to generate cross-domain samples; Introduced a novel class-conditioned CycleGAN that integrates class-related constraints during training to optimize the generated samples for downstream classification tasks.
+One paper has been published in EMBC 2024 [7].
+Please also refer to our clinical paper [8].

 * **Domain Adaptation based Unpaired Super-Resolution**, Nov.
 2020 – Apr.
 2021
   * ByteDance AI Lab @ Beijing, PI: Dr. [Zehuan Yuan](https://shallowyuan.github.io/)